What is the Healthcare Ethics Committee

 The functions of the CEA are:

-Propose guidelines for professional action in the face of ethical conflicts
+Propose professional action guides in the face of ethical conflicts.

 Operation and activities

 Extraordinary meetings when there are issues or inquiries that require it.